-Many patients may not have the aforementioned symptoms but the biochemical liver tests will help to confirm the disease.
+Many patients may not have the above symptoms.
+But, the biochemical liver tests will help to confirm the disease.

 Risk Factors for Liver Disease

-After having come to know about the variety of great jobs that liver performs, you must have realized how important it is to keep this organ hale and hearty.
-If anything happens to it, a number of vital functions would get badly disturbed.
-So, it would be wise to take special care of liver while it is in normal working condition.
-This can be done by eliminating the risk factors for liver disease.
-Some of the common risk factors are being described below.
+You have come to know about the human live anatomy and the variety of great jobs that the organ performs.
+By now, you must have realized how important it is to keep this organ hale and hearty.
+If anything happens to it, there would be disturbance in a number of vital functions.

-- Alcohol consumption: Alcohol is the leading cause of liver disease in many parts of the world followed by hepatitis C and B virus infection.
-More than two drinks per day in women and more than three drinks per day in men are thought to be associated with increased rate of alcoholic liver disease.
+Alcohol is the leading cause of liver disease in many parts of the world.
+Next comes the turn of hepatitis C and B virus infection.
+More than two drinks per day in women and more than three drinks per day in men can increase the risk of alcoholic liver disease.

-- Recreational Drug Use: Everything that the nature has created has some benefits, but its unwanted and excessive use can prove to be problematic.
+Everything that the nature has created has some benefits.
+But, its excessive use can prove to be problematic.
 Smoking, recreational use of marijuana and snorting cocaine are potential risk factors for liver disease.

-- Hyperlipidemia: When the levels of lipids and lipoproteins in the blood get abnormally elevated, the condition is known as hyperlipidemia.
+The levels of lipids and lipoproteins in the blood may get abnormally high.
+This is the condition of hyperlipidemia.
 Such a condition increases the possibility for liver to suffer from a disease.

-- Genetically Transferred Diseases: Family history of cirrhosis, Wilson's disease, hemochromatosis, diabetes or endocrine failure also serve as risk factors for the liver disease.
+There are individuals who have a family history of cirrhosis, Wilson's disease, hemochromatosis, diabetes or endocrine failure.
+This may also serve as risk factors for the liver disease.

-- Recent Surgery: Sometimes, after surgical operations, the process of healing may go bad.
-This, in turn, will affect the functioning of liver.
+Sometimes, after surgical operations, the process of healing may go bad.
+In turn, this will affect the functioning of liver.
 So, after recent surgery, you should take special care of this organ.

-- Transfusion with Blood: Blood transfusion is the process of putting new blood into the body of an individual whose body is unable to synthesize the required quality or quantity of the blood.
-Such an act is likely to increase the risk of liver disease.
+Blood transfusion is the process of putting new blood into the body of an individual.
+The reason for getting blood transfusion is that the recipient’s body is unable to synthesize sufficient quality or quantity of the blood.
+On the other hand, such an act is likely to increase the risk of liver disease.

-- Sexual Contact: If a healthy person makes sexual contact with patients suffering from viral hepatitis, he/she is very likely to get affected by the same abnormality.
+Sometimes, a healthy person makes sexual contact with patients of viral hepatitis.
+Consequently, they are very likely to get affected by the same abnormality.

 Summing up, if you want to enjoy the perfect health, take special care of the liver.
 It has a lot of jobs to perform in your body.
-Any liver disease would render it unable to accomplish the assigned tasks, and many of your body’s mechanisms would get disturbed.
-If the above mentioned risk factors are controlled, the chances of liver disease will be eliminated.
+Any liver disease would render it unable to accomplish the essential tasks.
+As a result, there would be disturbance in many of your body’s mechanisms.
+You need to control the risk factors for liver disease.
+In this way, there will be less chances of the liver disease.